ClemenceS/ProjetWeb/README.md

 ___

-## Steps to run Genomicus on a docker container
+## Steps to run Genomicus in a docker container

 >Warning : When using docker, you might have to use `sudo`